home | about us

 • Of the 8 miracles he records, 6 are not found in any other Gospel

-• The conversation of Jesus with the disciples in the Upper Room before he dies is unique to John
+• The conversation of Jesus with the disciples in the Upper Room before He dies is unique to John

-• 90 % of John is unique to him and not duplicated by any other author
+• 90% of John is unique to him and not duplicated by any other author

-• John does not record the genealogy, birth, childhood, temptation, transfiguration, parables, ascension, or Great Commission of Jesus.
+• John does not record the genealogy, birth, childhood, temptation, transfiguration, parables, ascension, or the Great Commission of Jesus.

 (As time permits, cover a few popular passages: For God So Loved, John 3:16, The Woman at the Well, John 4, The Feeding of the 5,000, John 6, The Vine and Branches, John 15.)

 Before moving on, let's recite the names of the four Gospels together.
+Matthew, Mark, Luke, John.

 HISTORY